RuchitMicro/wolfx-django-curriculum/README.md

 - **Intermediate Developers**: If you have some experience but want to deepen your understanding, this guide will help you explore advanced topics.
 - **Experienced Developers**: If you're familiar with other frameworks and want to add Django to your skillset, you'll find this curriculum comprehensive and informative.

----

-Start your Django journey today and build powerful web applications with confidence! 🚀✨

----

 ## 📚 Chapter 1: Python Basics and Object-Oriented Programming (OOP)

 ### 1.1 Introduction to Python